Ford Transit All-Terrain Larger Tires Upgrade

 Notes:

 1 LT225/75R16/E 115 S: Take note of the “115” load index… this is much lower than the factory tires.
-We DID run these tires at first for a few years without issues, but because the load index is so low, we wouldn’t recommend them.
+We DID run these tires at first for a few years without issues, but because the load index is so low, we do NOT recommend them.

-2 The pinch weld has to be trimmed.
+2 The pinch weld may have to be trimmed.
 Check out Morey’s in Transit instructions.

 3 Fit in the spare tire carrier of the Ford Transit 148″ Extended-Length only.
 You can still fit it in the non-extended length by following Morey’s in Transit instructions.